Unimagined Worlds of Digital Humanities and Textual Editing

 A causal reading of Robinson's paper might mistake it for a rear-guard action to prevent real change in light of the "digital revolution."
 In my view, it's hard not to see a bit of "Let's take our toys and go home" to it.
 Yet the paper is in fact thinking fruitfully about the future and the importance of change.
 Unfortunately, it does so largely within unnecessarily narrow parameters about the editorial roles and responsibilities and disciplinary boundaries.
 There will always be a place for exquisite editorial work, for standard editions; there is no reason to be insecure about that or draw lines in the sand.
 But we certainly can go beyond those traditions, and we need to explore those possibilities.
 That is the nature of scholarship, whether DH or TE.

-There are too many possible, but largely unimagined worlds where DH and TE projects merge seamlessly together and enhance and move scholarship and methodology forward in unimagined ways.
-We already know that DH projects need more careful attention to methods and arguments of textual production; we know that TS projects that need more careful attention to new media and new research methodologies.
+There are too many possible, even if largely unimagined, worlds where DH and TE projects merge seamlessly together and enhance and move scholarship and methodology forward.
+We already know that DH projects need more careful attention to methods and arguments of textual production; we know that TE projects need more careful attention to new media and new research methodologies.
 It’s only in uniting their very different disciplinary perspectives, values, and goals—getting the best of both worlds, one might say—that either group can be fully productive in achieving the goals that each share toward creating individual editions and better reuse of textual materials.